ortegajosant/ltv_challenge/README.md

-# Technical Challenge
+# Technical Practice

 ### Info
-This repo store the code which implement the required tasks to complete a technical challenge.
+This repo store the code which implement the required tasks to complete a technical practice in GoLang.
 This project was developed in `Linux Ubuntu 20.04`

 ### Requirements